-If you or a covered family member move outside of our service area, you can enroll in another plan.
-If your dependents live out of the area (for example, if your child goes to college in another state), you should consider enrolling in a fee-for-service plan or an HMO that has agreements with affiliates in other areas.
-If you or a family member move, you do not have to wait until Open Season to change plans.
-Contact your employing or retirement office.
+If you or a covered family member move outside of our service area, you can enroll in another Plan.
+If a dependent lives out of the area (for example, if your child goes to college in another state), you should consider enrolling in a fee-for-service Plan or another Plan that has agreements with affiliates in other areas.
+If you or a family member move, you do not have to wait until Open Season to change Plans - contact your employing or retirement office.

-Section 2 Changes for 2013
+Section 2.
+Changes for 2013